agourlay/omnibus/README.md

 - `DELETE /admin/topics/{topic-name}` to delete a topic and its subtopics

-You can also access the administration web interface running on http://localhost:8080/. (still a work in progress)
+You can also access the administration web interface running on http://localhost:8080/ to navigate through topics and follow API usage.

 ## Monitoring